007-Ozalp/Ocean-Data-post-processing/README.md

 CMEMS-Data manipulation examples:

-You can download a Ocean Product from CMEMS: https://resources.marine.copernicus.eu/?option=com_csw&view=order&record_id=eec7a997-c57e-4dfa-9194-4c72154f5cc5
+You can download an Ocean Product from CMEMS: https://resources.marine.copernicus.eu/?option=com_csw&view=order&record_id=eec7a997-c57e-4dfa-9194-4c72154f5cc5

 Then you can use the following Jupyter notebooks to manipulate the files (or download the ocean_data.nc):